varsha-mkanmuri/github-open-issues/README.md

+The project uses GitHub's GraphQL APIs.

-The UI part where user enters a specifc repository link to github, and he/she gets corresponding open issues filtered on specific timelines.
+The user enters a specifc repository link to github, and he/she gets corresponding open issues filtered on specific timelines.
 - Total number of open issues
 - Number of open issues that were opened in the last 24 hours
 - Number of open issues that were opened more than 24 hours ago but less than 7 days ago